Homepage Icon

 North Carolina Estate Planning Drafting Software

 North Carolina has no state estate or inheritance tax.
 The Clerk of Superior Court handles probate matters.
-The state offers small estate procedures for estates under $30,000.
+The state offers small estate affidavit procedures for estates under $20,000 (or $30,000 when the surviving spouse is the sole heir) per NC GS 28A-25-1.

 Quick Facts